sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 |        Tag | Data Item | Semantics                                       |
 | 1398229316 | map       | Concise Software Identifier (CoSWID) \[RFC-AAAA\] |
 {: #tbl-cbor-tag title="CoSWID CBOR Tag"}

+## URI Scheme Registrations

+The ISO 19770-2:2015 SWID specification describes use of the "swid" and "swidpath" URI schemes, which are currently in use in implementations.
+This document continues this use for CoSWID.
+The following subsections provide registrations for these schemes in to ensure that a  registration exists for these schemes that is suitable for use in the SWID and CoSWID specifications.
+URI schemes are registered within the "Uniform Resource Identifier (URI) Schemes" registry maintained at {{!IANA.uri-schemes}}.

+### URI-scheme swid {#swid-reg}

+IANA is requested to register the URI scheme "swid".
+This registration request complies with {{RFC7595}}.

+Scheme name:
+: swid

+Status:
+: Provisional

+Applications/protocols that use this scheme name:
+: Applications that require Software-IDs (SWIDs) or Concise Software-IDs (CoSWIDs); see {{uri-scheme-swid}} of RFC-AAAA.

+Contact:
+: IETF Chair \<chair@ietf.org>

+Change controller:
+: IESG \<iesg@ietf.org>

+Reference:
+:  {{uri-scheme-swid}} in RFC-AAAA
+{: vspace='0'}

+### URI-scheme swidpath {#swidpath-reg}

+IANA is requested to register the URI scheme "swidpath".
+This registration request complies with {{RFC7595}}.

+Scheme name:
+: swidpath

+Status:
+: Provisional

+Applications/protocols that use this scheme name:
+: Applications that require Software-IDs (SWIDs) or Concise Software-IDs (CoSWIDs); see {{uri-scheme-swidpath}} of RFC-AAAA.

+Contact:
+: IETF Chair \<chair@ietf.org>

+Change controller:
+: IESG \<iesg@ietf.org>

+Reference:
+:  {{uri-scheme-swidpath}} in RFC-AAAA
+{: vspace='0'}

 ## CoSWID Model for use in SWIMA Registration {#sec-swima}